SrFrancisco/cf_ai_islands/README.md

 ## Concept
 This project explores the idea of using AI for world building.
-Specifically, it allows a user to specify the characteristics of an island and attempts to change the parameters of a noise-based procedural terrain generator.
+Specifically, it allows IA to modify parameters of a procedural terrain generator to correspond to a user's described characteristics.

-Users can create new islands and customize its appearance by prompting an LLM.
-The LLM receives a description of each available parameter and its effect on the island (noise frequency, biome delimiters, ...) along with a prompt.
-It then generates a set of configurations that modifies the noise functions according to the request.
-Finally, the configuration is passed to a terrain generator for rendering, allowing the user to see the results and request further modifications.
+Users can generate new islands and customize their appearance through prompts to a language model.
+These prompts may include, for example, adjusting biome distribution, altering island size and shape, or modifying mountain steepness.
+The LLM receives the request along a descriptions of each configurable terrain parameter and its effects.
+It then produces a set of configurations that are passed to a terrain generator for rendering, allowing users to visualize the results and request further refinements.

-The terrain generator uses Simplex Noise and it is based on the Red Blob Games' article about map generation (https://www.redblobgames.com/maps/terrain-from-noise/).
+The terrain generator used in this project uses Simplex Noise and it is based on the Red Blob Games' article about map generation (https://www.redblobgames.com/maps/terrain-from-noise/).

 ## Architecture and Implementation
 This project is divided into three components:

-1. **Frontend**: Uses SvelteKit for the UI and Three.js for island rendering.
-Deployed on Cloudflare Pages.
-2. **Inference Engine**: A durable workflow that receives user prompts, processes them with an LLM, and returns configuration results to the frontend.
-It runs on Cloudflare Workflows and uses Workers AI with the llama-3-8b-instruct model.
-3. **Database**: A relational database that stores all islands.
+1. **Database**: A relational database that stores all islands.
 It uses Cloudflare D1.
+2. **Frontend**: Uses SvelteKit for the UI and Three.js for island rendering.
+It is deployed on Cloudflare Pages.
+3. **Inference Engine**: A durable workflow receives user prompts from the frontend, processes them using an LLM, and stores the resulting configurations in the database.
+It operates on Cloudflare Workflows and utilizes Workers AI with the llama-3-8b-instruct model.

+The components are interconnected through the use of [Service Bindings](https://developers.cloudflare.com/workers/runtime-apis/bindings/service-bindings/).

 ## Setup